KhonngNhoTen/datainout/README.md

 - Created by
 - And the column "**name**" is always **required**.

-Then the sample file (layout definition file) would look like this:
+Then the layout file would look like this:

 |                  |                     |                    |
 | ---------------- | ------------------- | ------------------ |